-Latest wheel loader models leverage smart technologies to reduce TCO
+Latest wheel loader models use smart technologies to reduce ownership costs

-CONEXPO-CON/AGG 365 talked with industry manufacturers to read the pulse of the wheel loader market and discover the upgrades that contractors can take advantage of.
+CONEXPO-CON/AGG 365 talked with equipment OEMs to discover the upgrades that contractors can take advantage of today.

 Increased efficiency and productivity